1.Tyk Identity Broker Overview

 An identity handler will perform a predefined set of actions once a provider has validated an identity, these actions are defined as a set of action types:

-GenerateOrLoginDeveloperProfile– Will create or login a user to the Tyk Developer Portal
+GenerateOrLoginDeveloperProfile: Creates or logs in a user to the Tyk Developer Portal.

-GenerateOrLoginUserProfile– Will log a user into the dashboard (this does not create a user, only drops a temporary session for the user to have access)
+GenerateOrLoginUserProfile: Logs a user into the Dashboard (this does not create a user, only drops a temporary session for the user to have access).

-GenerateOAuthTokenForClient– Will act as a client ID delegate and grant an Tyk-provided OAuth token for a user using a fragment in the redirect URL (standard flow)
+GenerateOAuthTokenForClient: Acts as a client ID delegate and grant a Tyk-provided OAuth token for a user using a fragment in the redirect URL (standard flow).

-GenerateTemporaryAuthToken – Will generate a Tyk standard access token for the user, can be delivered as a redirect fragment OR as a direct API response (JSON)
+GenerateTemporaryAuthToken: Generates a Tyk standard access token for the user, can be delivered as a redirect fragment OR as a direct API response (JSON).

 These are actions are all handled by the